jrnardin/Getting-and-Cleaning-Data/README.md

       5 = Standing
       6 = Laying

-DESCRIPTIVE MEASUREMENT NAMES (columns)
+DESCRIPTIVE MEASUREMENT NAMES (columns)  (*More details about the column names can be found in the CodeBook*)

-      first two column labeled "ID_Num_of_Subject"" and "Activity_Measured" The rest of the columns have a 6 part name:
+      first two column labeled "ID_Num_of_Subject"" and "Activity_Measured"

+      The rest of the columns have a 6 part name:

       1. Whether the calculation is a Mean or Standard Deviation (StdDev)

       2. Whether the calculation is on the X, Y, Z axis or on the magnitude magnitude derived from the three-dimensional signals using the Euclidean norm

       3. Whether it is motion from the Body or from Gravity

       4. Whether it was recorded from the accelerometer or from the gyroscope

       5. If it was canculated as a jerk motion or not linear acceleration and angular velocity were derived in time no value inserted here, if it wasn't a "jerk motion" calculation

       6. Whether the values are from the time or frequency domain signals

-      as per the course instructions, I created descriptive measurement names before the final table was created, which slightly modified the contents of the table the new dataframe's name (and file output) are used to indicate that all of the data in the content are calculated as a "mean" (*More details about the column names can be found in the CodeBook*)
+      as per the course instructions, I created descriptive measurement names before the final table was created, which slightly modified the contents of the table the new dataframe's name (and file output) are used to indicate that all of the data in the content are calculated as a "mean"

 SUMMARY OF THE DATA
-      to achieve a tidy data set in the end, I used the "ddply" function from the plyr package to split the data frame, apply the mean function on all remaining columns and return a new datagframe
+      to achieve a tidy data set in the end, I used the "ddply" function from the plyr package to split the data frame, apply the mean function on all remaining columns and return a new dataframe.

 I opted for a final, tidy data set that mirrored the previous datasets (instead of transposing the data) so that the user/reader would be able to easily map data between the common files, if analysis or any sort of  additional work is to be done on the data.

-      based on the fields chosen & functionality above, this resulted in the tranformation of the bulky 10299x563 dataset being summarized into just 180x81 dataset
+Based on the fields chosen & functionality above, this resulted in the tranformation
+            of the bulky 10299x563 dataset being summarized into just 180x81 dataset

 ## FILES CREATED
 5 files included in this repository

-      README - describes the functionality of the R script "run_analysis" and describes the files used for this project, both the files I created and the sources files downloaded from the public domain codebook.md - describes the variables in the dataset run_analysis.R - the actual algorithm/script that manipulates the data; I believe you will find this well documented & easy to real week4 assignment labeling.xlxs - an extra (not required) file that I used to create the 81 variable names and the function calls that use those variable names
+      README - describes the functionality of the R script "run_analysis" and describes the files used for this project, both the files I created and the sources files downloaded from the public domain

+      codebook.md - describes the variables in the dataset

+      run_analysis.R - the actual algorithm/script that manipulates the data; I believe you will find this well documented & easy to real

+      week4 assignment labeling.xlxs - an extra (not required) file that I used to create the 81 variable names and the function calls that use those variable names

       Mean_of_All_Output.txt - a tidy data set that is the final output of the work describedd here & in the associated files.